 “Academic expert” means any member of the faculty or staff of the college who, by virtue of scholarship, uncommon experiences or other specialized learning, possesses extensive understanding and/or knowledge of, or novel ideas and/or opinions about a specific subject matter.

-“College matter expert” is defined as a person who, by virtue of role and/or responsibility at the college, possesses an extensive understanding and/or knowledge of a specific matter at SUNY Oneonta.
+“College matter expert” means a person who, by virtue of role and/or responsibility at the college, possesses an extensive understanding and/or knowledge of a specific matter at SUNY Oneonta.

 “Media organization” means a person or entity engaged in disseminating information to the general public through a newspaper, magazine, other publication, radio, television, cable television, or other medium of mass communication.

 “News release” means a written or recorded communication directed at any representative of a media organization for the purpose of announcing something ostensibly newsworthy.
 A news release also may be called a “press release,” “media release,” “press statement” or “video release.”